Salvador-ON/Private-events-ui/README.md

 - In the front-end, we can create new users, login, and display the events of the user, and the previous and upcoming events.
 - Using through and source to get the events attended by the user.

-## Test-driven development Rspec and Capybara
+## Test-driven development RSpec and Capybara

-The code includes unit testing using respec.
+The code includes unit testing using RSpec.
 To start the test run the next line in your terminal:

 ```
 bundle exec rspec